 As an agile institution that increases the capability, combat readiness, and lethality of its students, the 80th TC (TASS) prides itself in maintaining the ability to adapt its posture to meet emerging requirements in today’s complex operating environment.
 The command’s schoolhouses are destinations for world-class training experiences, and its instructors are ready to train anytime and anywhere.

-Our annual economic impact is about $40 to $60 million.
+The command’s annual economic impact is roughly $50 million.
 In addition to the salaries of full-time civilian and military personnel, this figure also includes pay to Army Reserve Soldiers, money spent locally for the purchase of supplies, services, maintenance support, equipment, facility construction and renovation, and the G.I.
 Bill college tuition payments to Army Reserve Soldiers attending school.

 Made up primarily of draftees from Virginia, West Virginia, and Pennsylvania, the new division was nicknamed the “Blue Ridge Division.”
 The unit shoulder patch reflects this tradition with three mountain peaks representing these three states.

 On July 4, 1944, the 80th Infantry Division boarded the RMS Queen Mary and a few days later landed in Scotland.
 The division crossed the English Channel to France and landed on Utah Beach on August 3, 1944.
 Awards received during World War II include four Congressional Medals of Honor, 22 Distinguished Service Crosses, 671 Silver Stars, and 3,337 Bronze Stars.